Hawthorns (Year 3)

 English

-In our first English unit, we will be looking at writing a Science Fiction Narrative.
+In our first English unit, we will be looking at writing an instruction text.
 We will be looking at using a range of writing features.
 We will study good examples and will apply what we find in our own texts.
-In our second unit, we will be focusing on Play Scripts.
+In our second unit, we will be focusing on narrative texts.
 We will finish the Summer term off with Poetry and then a book study.

 Reminders

-PE Kits: Our PE day is Thursday.
-Please ensure children come into school in their PE kit on a Thursday.
+PE Kits: Our PE days are Wednesday and Thursday.
+Please ensure children come into school in their PE kit on Wednesday and Thursday.

 Reading books: Please make sure your child has their reading books in school every day.